 MADISON – More than half of cyberattacks target small businesses.
-To help prevent them from losing valuable customers, time and money, the Wisconsin Small Business Development Center (SBDC) Network has launched a free cybersecurity tool.
+To help prevent them from losing valuable customers, time and money, the Wisconsin Small Business Development Center (SBDC) Network has made available a free cybersecurity tool.

-“Small Business, Big Threat” — www.smallbusinessbigthreat.com/Wisconsin — offers a confidential risk assessment and cybersecurity resource overview for small business owners and employees who are nontechnical.
-The web tool was originally developed by the Michigan SBDC in 2015 with support from the U.S. Small Business Administration.
+“Small Business, Big Threat” — www.smallbusinessbigthreat.com — offers a confidential risk assessment and cybersecurity resource overview for small business owners and employees who are nontechnical.
+The web tool was developed by the Michigan SBDC in 2015 with support from the U.S. Small Business Administration.

 “This hourlong assessment is a great starting point to arm business owners with information that can otherwise seem overwhelming,” said Bon Wikenheiser, state SBDC director.
 “Business that ditch the ‘it won’t happen to me’ mentality can understand and avoid threats from phishing, malware and password hacking.
 Even a lost smartphone or tablet could be a problem if left in the wrong hands.”